aayushmanghosh/CATFA-Net-pytorch/README.md

 Official Pytorch code of "CATFA-Net: An Inspired Trans-Convolutional Network for Medical Image Segmentation" - IEEE TMI

 # Usage
-Train RFAUCNxt using a medical image dataset containing binary labels.
+Train CATFA-Net using a medical image dataset containing binary labels.
 For multi-class segmentation, the training script "train.py" needs to be modified.

 ## 1. Install Dependencies